 “A divorce from the bond of matrimony may be adjudged for adultery, impotency, utter desertion continued for one year next prior to the filing of the complaint, gross and confirmed habits of intoxication caused by voluntary and excessive use of intoxicating liquor, opium, or other drugs, cruel and abusive treatment, or, if a spouse being of sufficient ability, grossly or wantonly and cruelly refuses or neglects to provide suitable support and maintenance for the other spouse, or for an irretrievable breakdown of the marriage…”

 An uncontested divorce is one in which the couple agree on the terms of divorce and write these terms into a separation agreement.
+(Many people refer to this informally as an amicable divorce, but the technical and legal term is “uncontested” divorce.)
 This separation agreement is presented to a Massachusetts Family Court judge in a very brief hearing.
 The judge does not make any decisions about alimony (spousal support), child custody, or division of marital assets such as pensions, savings, and property because those decisions have already been made by the couple and written into the separation agreement.
 This is by far the fastest, least expensive, and most harmonious way to get divorced.

 In a contested divorce, the couple do not initially agree on one or more terms for the divorce.
 As soon as a couple reach agreement on terms and are ready to present the separation agreement to a judge, the divorce no longer counts as contested, but rather as uncontested.
-No more than 5% of divorces in Massachusetts are decided by a judge.
-In other words, in the end, about 95% of divorce cases in Massachusetts end up as uncontested: couples present to the judge an agreement they have already finalized.
+Many cases that begin as contested cases with court hearings end up as uncontested: couples present to the judge an agreement they have already finalized.

-Although couples eventually reach agreement in 95% of divorce cases, the ways they reach a separation agreement vary dramatically in terms of cost, time, and conflict:
+Although couples eventually reach agreement in the majority of divorce cases, the ways they reach a separation agreement vary dramatically in terms of cost, time, and conflict:

 “[Lawyer’s Name] took $20,000 for an appeal, and supposedly spent it all in one month’s time.
 She didn’t do anything for the case.
 She showed up to court one time and didn’t even speak up on my behalf….I had to let her go, and that’s when she told me she had spent all my money.
 How can that be possible in one month’s time…?!”

-While this may be an extreme case (and an appeal requires using the courts), it illustrates how litigation can burn through enormous amounts of money quickly in ways that you, as a client, cannot understand or protest against.
+While this is an extreme case (and an appeal requires using the courts), it illustrates how litigation can burn through enormous amounts of money quickly in ways that you, as a client, cannot understand or protest against.

 Some of the steps in a contested divorce process that make it so expensive and conflictual:

-Attorney mediator Julia Rueschemeyer will not let you lose your sanity and your money by going through this process.
+Attorney mediator and uncontested divorce lawyer Julia Rueschemeyer will not let you lose your sanity and your money by going through a contested divorce process.
 She will help you, issue-by-issue, to reach a customized divorce separation agreement that addresses the questions that are most important for you and works for you and your family.
-She will mediate this in a matter of a few weeks at a cost that is typically between $2000 and $3000 (possibly less, if there are no children and no property), costs shared by both spouses, and in a way that helps prepare spouses to continue to communicate and work together, especially regarding children, after divorce.
+She will mediate this in a matter of a few weeks at a cost that is typically around $3000 for a couple with children and a house (and less, if there are no children and no property), a total cost shared by both spouses.
+She will mediate in a way that helps prepare spouses to continue to communicate and work together, especially regarding children, after divorce.
 If each side has a separate lawyer, she will work collaboratively with all parties to reach a fair agreement efficiently and fairly, outside of court and with no threats to go to court.

 Call divorce mediator Julia Rueschemeyer with any questions you have about family law or divorce mediation: 413-253-7484